|Home – History – Credit – Support – Last_Sats – Future_Sats – C95_Ephs – M58_Ephs – Legal – Privacy|

 If you give only a station code and no satellite ID, the program will check all satellites available at JPL.
 This will need some time.

 At first, the program downloads the list of all satellites.
 In the first run, it checks, which satellites are too far away.
 All satellites at a distance of more than 0.1 AU are ignored.
-Satellites that will start in the next 14 days will be listed in the file future.html (also available at this site).
+Satellites that will start in the next 14 days will be listed in the file future.html (also available on this site).
 Satellites with ending ephemerides in the last 14 days will be listed in the file last.html.
 In the second run, all visible satellites will be calculated and saved into sat-name.html files and a complete ephemeris.html file.
 The index is given in eph-index.html.

 If you want you can download the file ignore.txt and add this to the root of jps-sats.exe.
-All satellites in this file will be ignored (e.g. too near the moon or earth etc.). jpl.mags contain H(0) magnitude to predict the magnitude better for bigger satellites.
+All satellites in this file will be ignored (e.g. too near the moon or Earth etc.). jpl.mags contain H(0) magnitude to predict the magnitude better for bigger satellites.
 This would ignore also a single satellite given with the ID!
-See examples for format.
+See format examples.

 Here are sample ephemerides for my station C95.

 You must download the following two programs:

 If you like this tool, please be so nice to give me a donation.
 Thank you.

 Website generated with AmrumHtml.
 Date: 09-26-2023